Licensing Analytical Laboratories for Sampling and Testing Cannabis

 C.Each laboratory must maintain personnel records for each employee which contain no less than current background and training documentation pertaining to qualifications; orientation procedures, including an initial demonstration of capability for each method and/or instrument the analyst will be performing and/or operating; evidence of periodic evaluation of work performance; and, such other training records as may be deemed appropriate.

-D.Each laboratory must train personnel initially and annually thereafter on professional conduct, ethics, and state laws regarding medical marijuana.
+D.Each laboratory must train personnel initially and annually thereafter on professional conduct, ethics, and state laws regarding cannabis.

-E.Each laboratory must train personnel initially and annually thereafter on the use of the Medical Marijuana Program Tracking System and any other tracking systems used by the laboratory.
+E.Each laboratory must train personnel initially and annually thereafter on the use of the Cannabis Tracking System and any other tracking systems used by the laboratory.